CodeChamp-SS/7MinutesWorkout/README.md

 Or are in a hurry ?
 Just Start the workout with PreMade Workout with exercises focussing on full body

+## Installation

+clone this repository to your local machine `https://github.com/CodeChamp-SS/IOSD-DevWeek-2020`

+then build the project using `Android Studio`

+## Testing

+download the apk file from here `https://github.com/CodeChamp-SS/IOSD-DevWeek-2020/blob/master/App%20apk%20file/7MinWorkout.apk` and then install and run this app on your android phone

 ### Screenshots